We think we’re good at what we do, but that’s not just our opinion.

 APIL is independent and provides accreditation for professionals who have achieved high standards of competence and expertise in personal injury law.
 To achieve accreditation lawyers and firms must satisfy specific and extensive criteria by providing evidence of their competency and experience in handling personal injury claims.

-Both Andrew Dalton and Jo Readman are accreditated by APIL.
-Andrew is a Fellow and Jo as a Senior Litigator.
+Andrew Dalton is accreditated by APIL.
+Andrew is a Fellow.